cortex-lab/Suite2P/README.md

 All of these filepaths are completed with separate subfolders per animal and experiment, specified in the make_db file.
 Your data MUST be stored under a file tree of the form

 \RootStorage\mouse_name\session\block\*.tif(f)

-The output is a struct called dat which is saved into a mat file in ResultsSavePath using the same subfolder structure, under a name formatted like F_M150329_MP009_2015-04-29_plane1_Nk650.
-It contains all the information collected throughout the processing, and contains the fluorescence traces in dat.F.Fcell and whether a given ROI is a cell or not in dat.F.iscell. dat.stat contains information about each ROI and can be used to recover the corresponding pixels for each ROI in dat.stat.ipix.
-The centroid of the ROI is specified in dat.stat as well.
-Here is a summary of where the important results are:

-cell traces are in dat.F.Fcell neuropil traces are in dat.F.FcellNeu neuropil subtraction coefficient is dat.cl.dcell{i}.B(3) baseline is dat.cl.dcell{i}.B(2) anatomical cell criterion is in dat.cl.isroi manual overwritten cell labels are in dat.cl.iscell dat.cl.dcell{i}.st are the deconvolved spike times (in frames) dat.cl.dcell{i}.c  are the deconvolved amplitudes dat.cl.dcell{i}.kernel is the estimated kernel

 ### IV.
 Options for registration ###